Morgan Wallen, TikTok’s favorite country star, faces backlash after videos show him partying without a mask ahead of SNL debut

 So it all seemed natural that SNL would want to book him as a musical guest, though now his appearance could be overshadowed by his recent public outings.

-According to the Centers for Disease Control and Prevention, if a person was exposed to the novel coronavirus, they can develop symptoms up to 14 days afterwards.
+According to the Centers for Disease Control and Prevention, if a person was exposed to the coronavirus, they can develop symptoms up to 14 days afterwards.
 Alabama is currently on New York’s list of states that require a 14-day quarantine if someone was there for more than 24 hours, but it’s unclear how long Wallen was in the state — and the MTV Video Music Awards showed that there appears to be an exception for celebrities in town to perform on TV.

 Read more: